 Seared Scallops with Bacon

 Bacon and scallops are a classic combination.
-Here, the smoky-and-sweet pairing is used as a savory topping for sauteed zucchini and wax beans.
-Remove the tough white muscle from the scallops before slicing them.
+Here, the smoky-and-sweet pairing is used as a savory topping for our Sauteed Zucchini and Wax Beans.

 - Servings: 4